-The first step is to make a plan.
+The first step in seed saving is to make a plan

-You may save cross-pollinating seeds but the risk with vine crops, or any plant with separate male and female flowers, is these can be cross-pollinated by insects or by any other number of ways and the resulting crop can be lower quality or different than expected.
+You may save cross-pollinating seeds but the risk with vine crops, or any plant with separate male and female flowers, is these can be cross-pollinated and the resulting crop can be lower quality or different than expected.

 With non-heirloom varieties, you can sometimes have great results.
 However, it is close to impossible to predict what qualities the next generation of fruit will have.
 It is not recommended to save seeds from hybrid varieties for this reason.

 When is the best time to save seeds?

 Knowing when to harvest is actually quite intuitive.
 Although we are deliberately harvesting and saving, we want to mimic nature as much as possible.
 Naturally, a plant would fruit, flower, set seed and then wither.
 This final step in the life cycle is when the seeds would naturally drop to the soil and wait to germinate again the next season.